TsinghuaWangZiXuan/FlyTracking/README.md

     python main.py

 ## Make your own datasets
+Click the "label" button to make your own datasets using LbelImg.

+## Train the model
-Click the label button to
+Click the "train" button to train your model based on your dataset.